muradq-amd/mlir-xten/README.md

     ```
     conda create --name mlirdev python=3.10
     conda activate mlirdev
-    # Reuse the requirements from mlir. mlir-xten is an extension to mlir and should work under the same environment.
+    # Reuse the requirements from mlir.
+    # mlir-xten is an extension of MLIR and should work under the same environment.
     pip install --upgrade pip
     pip install -r ./llvm-project/mlir/python/requirements.txt